 Marquees, storage tents and other large tents allow you to erect four walls and a roof in short time, wherever they’re needed.
 Marquee flooring isn’t always a must, but it has great advantages.
 It allows you to transform a cold, wet, and uneven ground into a flat dry surface that is more suitable for both events and storage.

-This article discusses the advantages of marquee flooring, and estimates the costs and hire prices for 5 alternative flooring options.
-You’ll find in-depth instructions for building chipboard flooring with either a concrete block foundation supporting timber jousts or a sub-structure made of pallets.
+Included in the article are in-depth instructions for building chipboard flooring with either a concrete block foundation supporting timber jousts or a sub-structure made of pallets.

 Why build a floor for the tent?

 Often, flooring isn’t needed for a marquee or outdoor shelter.
 This is particularly the case if you’re setting up on a hard, dry and even surface.
 Of course, that isn’t always the case.

 For events, flooring is important to ensure that your guests are comfortable.
 A real bonus is the ability to lay a carpet, which dramatically enhances the atmosphere in a marquee.
 The safety of your guests is also paramount.
 Older members of society in particular are at risk of tripping on even grounds.

 If the ground is wet, your outdoor event can become uncomfortable at best, and slippery at worst.
 Flat wooden event flooring with carpet is the best option for protecting yourself and your guests from falling over.

 If you’re using an industrial tent or arched shelter for storage, a floor will be necessary for stopping dampness rising from the ground and damaging your stored goods.

 What is the best flooring for a marquee?
 5 flooring ideas:

 We recommend a chipboard floor, which allows you to benefit from the strength and eveness of timber, at a reasonable cost.